 Digimon Adventure LAST EVOLUTION Kizuna has finally been released.
 Please enjoy the reunion with the 02 Digimon, and their partners, who have now grown up.

-- This is, naturally, probably common knowledge to anyone familiar with Adventure 02 in Japanese, but “~dagya” (alternatively, sometimes ~da ga ya) refers to the particle stuck onto Armadimon’s speech as part of his Nagoya dialect.
-Naturally, it’s not actually correct usage, but a “TV dialect” version.
+- “~dagya” (alternatively, sometimes ~da ga ya) refers to the particle stuck onto Armadimon’s speech as part of his Nagoya dialect.
+It’s not actually correct usage, but a “TV dialect” version.